dvvvv1/Secure-Programming/Fuzzing Practice/Source/README.txt

 3. Read results in Argument_Fuzzing.log

-4. Run following command in terminal to debug encoder.
+4. Run the following command in the terminal to debug the encoder.

    "$ gdb comp/./encoder"

-5. In debug mode, run following command to debug each Segmentation fault.
+5. In debug mode, run the following command to debug each Segmentation fault.

    "$ run in_argument/�vv!ng* test.jpg 50"

 6. Quit debug mode.

-7. Run following command in terminal to show memeroy info for Segmentation fault.
+7. Run the following command in the terminal to show memory info for the Segmentation fault.

   "$ valgrind --leak-check=full -v comp/./encoder in_argument/�vv!ng* test.jpg 50"